Pío Romero Bosque: Ending the Meléndez–Quiñónez dynasty

 One month into Romero's presidency, he forced Marcos Letona and Salvador Rivas, the two Vice Secretaries of Development and Public Instruction, to resign despite an agreement between Romero and Quiñónez to maintain certain political appointments in place; Quiñónez, subsequently, accused Romero of failing to uphold his political promises.
-Engert believed that these decisions were part of Romero's "campaign to do away with the Quinonez [sic] influence".
+Engert believed that these decisions were part of Romero's "campaign to do away with the Quiñónez influence".
 Romero also lifted a state of emergency which was in effect throughout Quiñónez's presidency, ended press censorship, and allowed public demonstrations.
 These reforms led to public protests against Quiñónez's appointment as the first presidential designate, and students from the University of El Salvador called for his resignation.
 After pressure from Romero's supporters, protestors, and even some high-ranking military officers, Quiñónez resigned and left the country for exile in France.

 In December 1927, Jorge, Quiñónez, and their allies plotted a coup to overthrow Romero in an attempt to continue the political dynasty that their families had created.
 On 6 December 1927, Colonel Juan Aberle (Chief of the Army Machine Shop) and Major Manuel Noguera (Deputy Chief of Police) presented an ultimatum to Romero demanding him to resign and accept the formation of a military junta in exchange for safe passage out of El Salvador.
 Romero ordered both men to be arrested, and Aberle and Noguera were subsequently court martialed and executed by firing squad on 8 December 1927.
 A planned attack by 500 militants commanded by Jorge failed to support Aberle and Noguera as was planned.
 Hundreds of conspirators were arrested after the failed coup attempt, and Jorge fled the country to Honduras.
 The coup's failure ended what remaining influence the Meléndez–Quiñónez dynasty had in Salvadoran politics.
 As a result of the coup attempt, Romero re-implemented the state of emergency and press censorship until March 1929.